ceremcem/unlock-luks-partition/reverse-tunnel-setup.md

 ### 2. Add an ssh client to the initramfs

-To copy an ssh client, the key file and some other mandatory files upon `update-initramfs -u`, create the following script at `/etc/initramfs-tools/hooks/ssh-client.sh`:
+To copy an ssh client, the key file and some other mandatory files upon initramfs update, create the following script at `/etc/initramfs-tools/hooks/ssh-client.sh`:

 ```bash
 #!/bin/sh